bethschoenberg/https-github.com-nvaccess/ApplicationSupport.md

 To use browse mode in Word or Outlook, once a document or an HTML message is opened, press NVDA+SPACE.
 In Word, to edit the document you are reading, press NVDA+SPACE to switch to focus mode.

 ## [Skype](http://www.skype.com/)
 Skype works quite well with NVDA.
-The latest version (7.0) is recommended.
+The latest version is strongly recommended.

 ## [Apache OpenOffice](http://www.openoffice.org/)
 !Apache OpenOffice is an alternative office suite to Microsoft Office and is reasonably accessible.
-Currently, OpenOffice provides same level of access as IBM Lotus Symphony.
+Currently, OpenOffice provides the same level of access as the now abandonned IBM Lotus Symphony.
 Minimum supported version is 4.1.

-!However, if you need to use older versions, follow this steps:
+!If you need to use older versions, follow these steps:
 !Once OpenOffice.org is installed, you will need to:
  * Download and install [Java](http://www.java.com/).
  * Download and install the [Java Access Bridge](http://java.sun.com/javase/technologies/accessibility/accessbridge/).